michaelcheny/Sinatra-Project/NOTES.md

 User display page should auto calculate their TDEE based on info entered

+calculations make new folder and new class calculator helper

 Users have many meals, workouts, and drink water

 Meals consists of Calories, Fats, Carbs, Proteins.